fenago/oracle19c-administration/md/Lab_15.md

 Granting all privileges to an existing user
 -------------------------------------------

 To grant all privileges to an existing user, you just need to use the `GRANT ALL PRIVILEGES` statement.
-For example, the following statement grants all privileges to the user `alice`:
+For example, the following statement grants all privileges to the user `jane`:

 ```
-GRANT ALL PRIVILEGES to alice;
+GRANT ALL PRIVILEGES to jane;
 ```